-This is one of our family favorites.
 When my son was small, he didn’t want to try this – he didn’t like “soup.”
-When I explained this was not a soup, but a chowder, he agreed to take a taste and liked it…coming to the conclusion that soup wasn’t any good, but chowder was great!
-Imagine how pleased I was to get all those vegetables in him!
+I explained this was not a soup, but a chowder, and he fell in love with it.
+Imagine how happy I was to get all these vegetables into him from this wonderfully healthy soup.

-Recipe: Wild Rice and Smoked Turkey Chowder, serves 6, Cost $3.83
+Wild Rice and Smoked Turkey Chowder, serves 6

 1 onion, roughly chopped